gshankar/rocket_feedback/README.md

 Yes you can.
 Just install the plugin using:

-script/plugin install git://github.com/gshankar/rocket_feedback.git
+`script/plugin install git://github.com/gshankar/rocket_feedback.git`

 from your app's root directory.
 Then call:

+`script/generate rocket_feedback`

-script/generate rocket_feedback and...
-MAGIC! (follow the instructions that the generator gives you on how to complete your setup)
+and...
+MAGIC! (i.e. follow the instructions that the generator gives you on how to complete your setup)

-Copyright (c) 2010 Ganesh Shankar, released under the MIT license
+Copyright (c) 2010 Ganesh Shankar (ganesh@rocket26.com.au), released under the MIT license